-I study Artificial Intelligence at Northwestern University and I'm a member of the Qualitative Reasoning Group.
+I study Artificial Intelligence and Law at Northwestern University and I am a member of the Qualitative Reasoning Group.
 I studied social and cognitive psychology for my undergraduate degree at the University of Chicago.
 I switched to AI from Psychology because I wanted to spend more time building minds, rather than figuring out how ours work (although I still think that's super interesting).
 I'm broadly interested in any AI research that produces something that looks like reasoning, cognition, or experience (my own work uses symbolic reasoning, analogy, and qualitative representations).
 I am also interested in how AI can be integrated into our everyday lives, and how people will interact with and respond to those systems.
 My main interest in human psychology is in moral reasoning, and I want to work on AI systems that not only reason morally, but that humans recognize as moral.
-I also have a secret passion for working on and interacting with virtual characters.
+I also love working on and interacting with virtual characters, although I haven't gotten a chance to do much research in that area recently.

-My research is focused on getting computers to think like humans (if not yet at the same level as humans), and in ways that humans can recognize and understand.
-I am particularly interested in aspects of social reasoning and behavior, especially moral reasoning.
-Recently I have also been working on commonsense reasoning techniques.
-In general, I am interested in:
+My research is focused on getting computers to think like humans and in ways that humans can recognize, understand, and accept.
+I am particularly interested in aspects of social reasoning and behavior, especially moral reasoning: how we can teach computers to reason morally, make sure they make decisions morally, and make them able to explain those deicions to us.
+I have also worked on commonsense reasoning techniques.
+I recently began my J.D. studies at Northwestern's Pritzker School of Law as a member of Northwestern's joint JD/PhD program.

 - Computational models of human cognition